 This article was last updated on the January 2, 2017.

-It is of critical importance to us that X maintains the highest standards in theme development.
-We are continually building upon our platform to not only bring you new features, but architectural solidarity.
-While we have done everything we can to ensure that your setup and usage of X goes as smoothly as possible, occasionally errors do arise.
-Oftentimes, these issues occur simply due to a server configuration or rogue plugin interfering with X. We have put this section together in an attempt to help you better troubleshoot these potential problems should they occur.
+It is of critical importance to us that X and Pro maintain the highest standards in theme development.
+We are continually building upon our platform to not only bring you new features but architectural solidarity.
+While we have done everything we can to ensure that your setup and usage of X or Pro goes as smoothly as possible, occasionally errors do arise.
+Oftentimes, these issues occur simply due to a server configuration or rogue plugin interfering with X or Pro.
+We have put this section together in an attempt to help you better troubleshoot these potential problems should they occur.